travisghansen/hass-opnsense/README.md

 pkg update
 ```

-Now you need to install the plugin, you have two ways to do it:
+Then, install the plugin.
+There are two ways to do it:

 - In `OPNsense` web UI, go to System:Firmware:Plugins and install plugin `os-homeassistant-maxit`
 - From SSH shell: `pkg install os-homeassistant-maxit`

 ## HomeAssistant Integration

-In `Home Assistant`, add this repository to your `HACS` installation or clone the directory manually.
+In `Home Assistant`, add this repository to the `HACS` installation or clone the directory manually.

 ### HACS Installation